Sagelt/posts/2012-12-04-expertise-dice.md

 ---
 layout: post
 title: Expertise Dice
-date: '2012-12-04 12:51:53 -0800s
+date: '2012-12-04 12:51:53 -0800s'
-excerpt: The holidays have me playing catchup with Legends and Lore posts again.
+description: The holidays have me playing catchup with Legends and Lore posts again.
 Oh well.
 Let's take a look at expertise dice.
 categories:
 - Indies & More
 tags: